SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 ### Range Extender

-The Range Extender is an additional hardware component to be used with the remote controller of the Phantom 2 series.
-It acts as a wifi repeater to enable communication between the remote controller and the drone.
+The Range Extender is a wireless communication device that operates within the 2.4 GHz frequency band and is used for extending the effective range of communication between a mobile device (Smartphone) and the Phantom 2 series.

 ### Image Transmitter